jordanxmunoz/Unit2.PartyPlanner/README.md

 # Unit2.PartyPlanner
 created a functioning page that allows to add a party plan to a list of parties as well as giving capabilities to delete any of the parties.
+Also added styling to the page to look more presentable.